-As security for both the 2014 Credit Facility and 2015 Credit Facility, the Company provided an unlimited full recourse guarantee and a pledge of all of the shares of Denison Mines Inc. ("DMI").
+The agreement contains a covenant to maintain a level of tangible net worth greater than or equal to the sum of \$150,000,000 and a covenant to maintain a minimum balance of cash and equivalents of CAD\$5,000,000 on deposit with the Bank of Nova Scotia.
+As security for the amended facility, Denison has provided an unlimited full recourse guarantee and a pledge of all of the shares of Denison Mines Inc. ("DMI").
 DMI has provided a first-priority security interest in all present and future personal property and an assignment of its rights and interests under all material agreements relative to the McClean Lake and Midwest projects.
+The 2016 Credit Facility is also subject to letter of credit and standby fees of 2.40% and 0.75%, respectively.